ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Spatial SQL Reference.md

 ##### Description

-This returns LINESTRING( X1 Y1, X2 Y2) corresponding to 4 input double variables as POLYGON( X1 Y1, X2 Y1, X2 Y2, X1 Y2, X1 Y1 ), which is the result of ENVELOPE.

-If an SRID is entered, it is set as the SRID of the created spatial object.
-If the SRID is not entered, the created spatial object's SRID is 0.
+This function returns POLYGON( X1 Y1, X2 Y1, X2 Y2, X1 Y2, X1 Y1 ) which is the result of the ENVELOPE function that accepts LINESTRING( X1 Y1, X2 Y2 ) that is constituted of 4 Double type parameters as input.
+If the SRID was specified in advance, the created object will have the same SRID.
+If the SRID was not specified, the SRID of the created object will be 0.

 ##### Return Type